Auc7us/TFmodels/research/vid2depth/README.md

 ### Compile the ICP op

-The pre-trained model is trained using the ICP loss.
-It is possible to run inference on this pre-trained model without compiling the ICP op.
+The pre-trained model is trained without using the ICP loss.
+It is possible to run inference on this pre-trained model with compiling the ICP op.
 It is also possible to train a new model from scratch without compiling the ICP op by setting the icp loss to zero.